whitneyburton/portfolios/students/1605/linda-mccartney/20160616-lin-mccartney-m1.markdown

 ### Areas of Emphasis

-My areas of emphasis include improving my Test-Drive Development (TDD), improving upon using best-case enumerables.
+My areas of emphasis include improving my Test-Drive Development (TDD), and improving upon using best-case enumerables.
 I'd also like a better understanding of objects and methods, which I feel more comfortable with a second time around.
+With practice, this will come more naturally to me, so I have placed an emphasis on doing and re-doing exercises provided by the school.

 ### End of Module Assessment